tbmorlan/lis4381/p2/README.md

 ## Tanner Morlan

-### **Assignment 5 Requirements:**
+### **Project 2 Requirements:**

 *Five Parts*

-1. Use server-side validation to ensure data being entered is correct.
-Use regular expressions.
+1. Build upon A5
-2. Show failed validation
+2. Maintain previous server-side validation
-3. Show passed validation
-4. Once validation is tested, use HTML to limit the number of characters for each control.
-5. Create php calculator program, and program to write and read from the same file.
+3. Use prepared statements to help prevent SQL injection
+4. Add edit functionality
+5. Add ability to delete records

 **README.md file should include the following items:**

+- Screenshot of Main Page
-- Screenshot of Assignment 5 main page showing the data from the database
+- Screenshot of Project 2 Index
+- Screenshot of Edit Petstore & New Entry
-- Screenshot of invalid data on the add petstore page.
+- Screenshot of Failed Validation
-- Screenshot of the invalid data after processing.
+- Screenshot of Passed Validation
-- Screenshot of valid data on the add petstore page.
+- Screenshot of Delete Record Prompt
-- Screenshot of the valid data after processing.
+- Screenshot of Successful Record Deletion
-- Screenshot of skill sets.
+- Screenshot of RSS Feed

 > This is a blockquote.
 >